tutek1/DTLabs/03_Platformer2D/lab03.md

 ## Functional Electric Cables/Spikes
 Duration: hh:mm:ss

-Now let's look at the **electric cable** sprites, that are in the sprite sheet.
+Now let's look at the **electric cable** sprites that are in the sprite sheet.
 I want them to act like spikes in any other 2D platforming games.
-You might also notice, that there are several cable tiles.
+You might also notice that there are several cable tiles.
 That is because they are a part of an animation, and we will learn how to create an **animated tile** out of them.

 ### Animated Tile
-First, we need to only keep the first sprite as a tile, since the other 3 tiles are only the animation of the first one.
+First, we need to keep only the first sprite as a tile, since the other 3 tiles are only the animation of the first one.
 So with the `TileSet` open:

-1. Go in the `Setup` tab
+1. Go to the `Setup` tab
 2. **Right-click** on the second cable tile
 3. Press **Delete**
 4. Repeat for the 3rd and 4th cable tile